Matewan (film): Plot

-Joe Kenehan, an ex-Wobbly organizer for the United Mine Workers, arrives in Matewan, West Virginia in 1920 to organize miners against the Stone Mountain Coal Company.
-There, he witnesses a mob of miners angry at wage cuts beating up black miners who intended to cross the picket line.
-He takes up residence at a boarding house run by a coal miner's widow, Elma Radnor, and her 15-year-old son, Danny, who is also a miner and a budding Baptist preacher.
-The miners are reluctant to bring the imported workers, both black and Italian, into their union, a cause not helped by C. E. Lively, a spy for the company within the union, who tries to goad the miners into violence and secretly informs the Baldwin-Felts Detective Agency of the "red" Kenehan's presence.
+In mid-May 1920, Joe Kenehan, an ex-Wobbly with pacifist leanings, arrives in Matewan to organize the miners working for the Stone Mountain Coal Company.
+He sees a mob of miners—on strike because of recent wage cuts—beating up black workers who have been lured by the company into crossing the picket line.
+Kenehan takes up residence at a boarding house run by a miner's widow, Elma Radnor, and her 15-year-old son, Danny (himself a miner and a budding Baptist preacher).
+The miners resist letting imported workers, black or Italian, into their union.
+Their go-it-alone position is encouraged by C. E. Lively, a company spy in their ranks who tries to goad the miners into violence and secretly informs the Baldwin-Felts Detective Agency of the "red" Kenehan's presence.

-The next day, two Baldwin-Felts men, Hickey and Griggs, arrive in town and take up residence at the Radnor boarding house.
-Danny at first refuses to give them rooms, but Kenehan voluntarily moves to the hotel, freeing up a room for Hickey and Griggs and averting trouble for Mrs. Radnor.
-Hickey and Griggs then start their campaign against the union by forcibly evicting miners from company-owned houses in town.
-Mayor Testerman and Police Chief Sid Hatfield refuse to let them be evicted without eviction writs from Charleston.
-Hatfield deputizes all the men in town and tells them to go home and come back with their guns.
+The next day, two Baldwin-Felts agents, Griggs and Hickey, arrive and seek residence at the Radnor boarding house.
+Danny at first refuses to rent them a room, but Kenehan voluntarily moves into a hotel, freeing up a room for the agents and averting trouble for Mrs. Radnor.
+Griggs and Hickey then start a campaign to evict union miners from company-owned houses.
+Mayor Testerman and Police Chief Sid Hatfield won't let them be evicted without writs from Charleston.
+Hatfield deputizes the men in town and tells them to go home and get their guns.

-The Baldwin-Felts men then turn their attention on the strikers' camp outside town, where the miners and their families are living in tents.
-At night, the armed strikebreakers fire shots into the camp, injuring strikers.
-The next day, they enter the camp to demand that all food and clothing purchased at the company store with scrip be turned over to them, but are thwarted by the arrival of armed hill people, whose land was taken by the coal company.
-Expressing disdain for the noise caused by the gunmen's automobile the night before, their presence and sympathy for the miners compels the Baldwin-Felts men to leave empty-handed.
-The slow arrival of the union's thinly stretched strike funds tests the patience of Danny Radnor and other miners who become disillusioned and turn to violence in spite of Kenehan's warnings.
-The miners are involved in a night-time shootout with the agents and Sephus is wounded.
-He is rescued by hill people but not before recognizing Lively as the infiltrator.
+The Baldwin-Felts agents turn their attention to the strikers' camp outside Matewan, where miners and their families are living in tents.
+At night, strikebreakers fire shots into the camp.
+The next day, the agents enter the camp to demand that all food and clothing purchased at the company store with scrip be turned over to them, but are thwarted by the arrival of armed hill people, whose land was taken by the coal company.
+The hill people complain about last night's noise, express sympathy for the miners, and compel the Baldwin-Felts men to leave empty-handed.

+Delays in receiving strike funds from the United Mine Workers of America test the patience of Danny and other miners who grow disillusioned and turn to violence in spite of Kenehan's warnings.
+The miners are involved in a night-time shootout with the agents.
+Sephus Purcell is wounded, but not before he recognizes that Lively is an infiltrator in their midst.